Tsokolate

-Tsokolate is commonly consumed at breakfast with traditional kakanin delicacies or pandesal and other types of traditional Filipino pastries.
+While today coffee is far more common, tsokolate is traditionally consumed at breakfast and/or merienda (afternoon snack time) as a substitute for or alongside coffee (which it predated in the country), traditionally paired with traditional kakanin delicacies or pandesal and other types of traditional Filipino pastries.
 It is also popular during Christmas season in the Philippines, particularly among children.

 Names

+The word tsokolate itself is merely the prescribed formal Tagalog language or Filipino language spelling of both Spanish chocolate and English chocolate, with adjusted orthography to reflect a more native construction (tso vs cho, k vs c) and the latter spelling tends to be more common.

 Tsokolate is also known as suklati in Kapampangan; sikulate in Maguindanao; and sikwate or sikuwate in Visayan languages.
 All are derived from Spanish chocolate ("chocolate"), ultimately from Nahuatl xocolātl.

-Tabliya
+Tsokolate and these other terms may refer both to the hot chocolate drink or chocolate in general, but in breakfast and merienda contexts, the hot drink is almost always meant.

+Tableya

-Tabliya or (also spelled tableya or tablea, from Spanish tablilla, "tablet") are small traditionally home-made tablets of pure ground roasted cacao beans.
-Tabliya is made by drying beans of ripe cacao fruit for two or three days.
+Tableya (also spelled tabliya or tablea, from Spanish tablilla, "tablet") are small traditionally home-made tablets of pure ground roasted cacao beans.
+Tableya is made by drying beans of ripe cacao fruit for two or three days.
 The dried beans are shelled and roasted.
 They are ground into a thick chocolate liquor paste that are then formed into the characteristic little discs or balls and allowed to dry.

-Aside from tsokolate, tabliya is used in a wide variety of other traditional desserts in the Philippines, most prominently in champorado, a glutinous rice porridge flavored with chocolate.
+Aside from tsokolate, tableya is used in a wide variety of other traditional desserts in the Philippines, most prominently in champorado, a glutinous rice porridge flavored with chocolate.